-Discovered by GrujaRS, Nvram is a ransomware, belonging to the CrySis/Dharma malware family.
-It operates by encrypting data and demanding payment (ransom) for its decryption.
-During the encryption process, all files are retitled with a unique ID number, developers' email address and the ".nvram" extension.
+Discovered by GrujaRS, Nvram is ransomware belonging to the CrySis/Dharma malware family.
+It operates by encrypting data and demanding ransom payments for decryption.
+During the encryption process, all files are renamed with a unique ID number, the developer's email address, and the ".nvram" extension.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ransomware infections are similar on two accounts - they all involve data encryption and ransom demands.
-For example, Major, Hakbit, NEMTY REVENGE 2.0, Rooster865qq are a few examples of malicious software akin to Nvram.
+Ransomware infections are similar on two accounts: they all involve data encryption and make ransom demands.
+For example, Major, Hakbit, NEMTY REVENGE 2.0, and Rooster865qq are a few examples of malicious software akin to Nvram.
 There are some key differences, such as the cryptographic algorithm they use (symmetric or asymmetric) and size of ransom.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

-|Encrypted Files Extension||.nvram (files are also appended with a unique ID number and cyber criminals' email address)|
+|Encrypted Files Extension||.nvram (files are also appended with a unique ID number and the cyber criminals' email address).|

-|Ransom Demanding Message||FILES ENCRYPTED.txt and text within the pop-up window|
+|Ransom Demanding Message||FILES ENCRYPTED.txt and text within the pop-up window.|